 Poland is an increasingly attractive destination for FDI.
-We offer an excellent entrypoint for global companies looking to access the single EU market.
+We offer an excellent entry point for global companies looking to access the single EU market.
 There are many greenfield and brownfield investments.
-In 2010, FDI to Poland was EUR 6,7 billion.
-The countries investing most intensively in Poland include Germany, France, Luxemburg and the USA.
-China, India and other countries in the Far East are taking a serious look at Poland.
+In 2012, total FDI positions in Poland totalled at EUR 178.3 billion.
+More than 87.6% of the total cumulative FDI in Poland are from the EU countries, particularly: Germany, Netherlands, France, Luxemburg, Italy, Spain.

 Poland is the largest magnet for FDI in Central Europe.
 Our large and rapidly developing domestic market is an attractive feature however the country is increasingly being targeted as a trade hub for the region.
 Large companies think very carefully where to place strategic investment.
-IBM, Volkswagen, LG, Procter&Gamble, France Telecom, Siemens, Cadbury and Sharp have all expanded their activity in Poland recently.
+IBM, Volkswagen, LG, Procter&Gamble, France Telecom, Siemens, GM and Samsung Electronics have all expanded their activity in Poland recently.
+According to the latest developments 2013 is the year of outstanding investment of EUR 40 million and 9000 job places made by the Amazon.
+The 3 new fulfilment centers in Poland are to be completed in August 2014.